-Blackened chicken is one of my favorite chicken recipes and it is so easy to make and so full of flavor thanks to the blackened seasoning.
-This blackened chicken definitely deserves a spot in your dinner repertoire and I promise it will impress anyone who tries it.
+Blackened chicken is one of my favorite chicken recipes and it is so easy to make and has such simple ingredients, including the delicious homemade blackened seasoning.
+It makes the perfect weeknight dinner.

-- Cayenne pepper.
-The amount used in the recipe won't be too spicy.
-You can add more cayenne pepper if you want it spicy.
+- Blackened Chicken Seasoning: Paprika, Chili Powder, Cayenne pepper (the amount used in the recipe won't be too spicy.
+You can add more cayenne pepper if you want it spicy), kosher salt.
+This is the same mix I use with my blackened tuna and it is delicious!

-- Step 1: Mix all of your spices on a plate making sure it is mixed well.
+- Step 1: Mix all of your blackened chicken seasoning spices on a plate making sure it is mixed well.

 - Step 2: Take your butterflied chicken breasts and place it in your dry rub making sure to coat all the chicken on both sides.